Hunting & Fishing at Pictured Rocks

 When not actively engaged in hunting, dogs must be restrained on a six-foot leash.
 State hunting regulations apply in the use of dogs for hunting.
 Please review information concerning pets at the lakeshore.

-All hunting within the Lakeshore follows Michigan Department of Natural Resources regulations.
+All hunting within the Lakeshore follows Michigan Department of Natural Resources regulations and special park regulations.

 Fishing at Pictured Rocks